CharlesAverill/owme/README.md

 ## Caveats

-OWM is built on top of OCaml's [`Graphics`](https://github.com/ocaml/graphics) libary.
+OWME is built on top of OCaml's [`Graphics`](https://github.com/ocaml/graphics) libary.
 This provides the pro of being as portable as `Graphics` is.
 However, it also provides the con of being as rigid as `Graphics` is.

 For example, font rendering is limited to the X11 fonts provided on a user's system.
-OWM will (by default) choose the first font available for the default OWM font size - this may or may not be an English font depending on a user's machine configuration.
+OWME will (by default) choose the first font available for the default OWME font size - this may or may not be an English font depending on a user's machine configuration.
 The `x11_font_string` field in the `window_config` type can be set to override this behavior (in the example above, it is empty, triggering the default).
 Even then, the default text spacing is <b>estimated</b>, so manual adjustment with the `text_spacing` struct may be required.

 Additionally, rendering the actual window contents is left up to the user, so module-level acceleration is not possible.